 There is a piano in the audition room, but no accompanist will be provided.
 If you have no accompanist, please bring a recording of your accompaniment, as well as a copy of the sheet music.

 Auditions are by appointment only.
 To schedule an appointment, please call Gordon Petitt at 216-765-7677 or email him at email@example.com

 You must fill out the audition form and attach it to your email.

 Mr. Zurkey retired from public school teaching after a very successful career.
-The Avon Lake High School Chorale, under his direction, was chosen to perform at nine OMEA state conventions as well as district and regional conventions of MKMEA and ACDA.
+The Avon Lake High School Chorale, under his direction, performed at nine OMEA state conventions and district and regional conventions of MKMEA, and ACDA.
 Mr. Zurkey has also been the Director of the Senior Honors Chorale on the Baldwin-Wallace College Conservatory of Music Outreach Program and as an adjunct Faculty of Music Education at the Oberlin College Conservatory of Music where he directed the Women’s Chorale.
-He has also been involved in church music and currently directs the BPC Church Choir at Bay Presbyterian Church in Bay Village, Ohio.

-Mr. Zurkey holds a bachelor of music education degree from Bowling Green State University and a master of music degree from Cleveland State University, and has done doctoral studies at Kent State University.
+Mr. Zurkey holds a B.S. of music education degree from Bowling Green State University, a M.M. degree from Cleveland State University, and has done work in doctoral studies at Kent State University.